Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

   return <div>{props.name}</div>;
 });
 ```
-- **When to use practically:** In react, by default when a parent component re-render, all child components also re-render. let's say You have a parent component that re-renders often (e.g., due to state updates), but one of its child components doesn't need to update unless a specific prop changes.
-When we can wrap it with React.Memo, child components will only re-render when it's props changes
+- **When to use practically:** score card of a player, everytime I update score(state change in ScoreCard), re-renders all children(name) but we don't what this to happen unless name also changes.

 ```JS
 import React, { useState, memo } from "react";